 Hometown: Winchester, CA

-Maqbool was born and raised in the United States, and grew up cooking alongside his mother who immigrated here from Pakistan.
-He loves the kitchen and celebrates his heritage with flavors from his childhood, and says the dishes pair nicely with any cuisine, especially Latin American and European.
+Maqbool was born and raised in the United States and grew up cooking alongside his mother who immigrated here from Pakistan.
+He loves the kitchen and celebrates his heritage with flavors from his childhood and says the dishes pair nicely with any cuisine, especially Latin American and European.
 His favorite kitchen tool is his knife, essential and versatile.
 He also likes to sous vide and grill.
 He can cook anything this way, including vegetables, but he’s most interested in cooking proteins.
 As a pharmacist by trade, Maqbool focuses on the science of food.
-He enjoys studying the chemistry of cooking and flavor, and learned techniques like geometric mixing in grad school, which helps to enhance his experiments in the kitchen.
+He enjoys studying the chemistry of cooking and flavor and learned techniques like geometric mixing in grad school which help to enhance his experiments in the kitchen.

-Maqbool is no stranger to competition, and won Top Chef Amateurs in 2021.
-Winning America’s Test Kitchen: The Next Generation would help turn his passion into a career; something he’s been passionate about his entire life.
+Maqbool is no stranger to competition, having won Top Chef Amateurs in 2021.
+Winning America’s Test Kitchen: The Next Generation would help turn something he’s been passionate about his entire life into a career.
 If he wins, he is proving that he is meant to be in the culinary space.
 With the prize money, he would build an outdoor kitchen and make more food content with the help of his wife and children.

 Hometown: Santa Monica, CA

-Baevsky, professionally known as "Chef Bae,” is a professional Private Chef in Los Angeles.
+Baevsky, professionally known as "Chef Bae,” is a professional private chef in Los Angeles.
 She grew up in Massachusetts, not too far from the ATK office!
-Baevsky’s mantra is "food for all," and she specializes in catering to dietary needs and restrictions, including gluten-free, dairy-free and refined-sugar free.
-She breaks the traditional allergy-friendly food stigma with delicious, elegant, and viral recipes that do not compromise on taste, photo-ready appearance, or social-media-worthy fun.
+Baevsky’s mantra is "food for all," and she specializes in catering to dietary needs and restrictions, including gluten-free, dairy-free and refined sugar–free preparations.
+She breaks the traditional allergy-friendly food stigma with delicious, elegant, and viral recipes that do not compromise on taste, photo-ready appearance, or social media–worthy fun.